sparky8512/yagrc/README.md

 Note that `GrpcImporter.configure` is not especially tread safe, so calling it in multiple threads simultaneously should be avoided.
 If there is a possibility that multiple threads may run grpc calls simultaneously, it would probably be better to just ensure `GrpcImporter.configure` is called in a main thread prior to starting the other threads.

+This is somewhat messy.
+The lazy import mechanism attempts to cut back on the mess by allowing the imports to happen in advance, outside of function context.
+The lazy importer example in the prior section will still prefer the protoc-generated files if they are available in the module import path. `importer.resolve_lazy_imports` is safe to call multiple times even if no more imports need to be resolved, it just won't do anything in that case.

+## Limitations

+For the `_pb2_grpc` modules, the `importer` module only provides the client stub class.
+It does not provide the client class that uses the `grpc.experimental` API, nor does it provide either of the two server classes.
+It would be possible to provide these, but the use case for the server classes would be limited to a service implemented on a server that wants to get the protocol modules via reflection from another server that implements the same service, which seems a bit of a stretch.
+And the experimental API is... well... experimental, which implies its API is subject to change.

 ## Security considerations

-All the functionality that communicates with the grpc service uses a grpc `channel` passed in by the caller.
+All the functionality that communicates with the grpc reflection service uses a grpc `Channel` passed in by the caller.
 The security of that communication is only going to be as secure as the channel passed in.
 However, even if the channel is secure, using classes that are dynamically created based on reflection data is always going to be less secure than using classes that were generated in advance using protoc.
 Thus, use of the modules in this project is not advised for security sensitive applications.

 ## Similar projects